Audiology (AuD)

 The Doctor of Audiology degree program has been designed to meet the content and experience guidelines developed over the past decade by numerous professional organizations and associations.

 The curriculum begins with the student spending a significant amount of time in the classroom with a minimum amount of time in the clinical environment.
 Over the course of the four years, the ratio of classroom to clinic time reverses.
-During the fourth year, students will be given options for practical experiences, an externship, in a variety of sites around the country.
+During the fourth year, students will be given options for practical experiences through an externship, in a variety of sites around the country.

 Typical 4-Year Curriculum